Henry Halloran: Legacy

+Several collections of Halloran's papers, including maps and survey notes detailing land and property subdivision throughout New South Wales, are held at the State Library of New South Wales.

+Halloran's son, Warren Halloran, established the Halloran Trust, in 2012.
+Warren Halloran donated his own collection of artworks, artifacts and curios, which is now displayed – in what has been described as a 'gentleman's cabinet of curiosities' – in the Science and Sea Gallery of the Jervis Bay Maritime Museum, at Huskisson.
+The same museum is a beneficiary of the Halloran Trust, and it houses the Halloran Business Archive, the records of Henry F. Halloran & Co., for the period from 1898 to 1953.
+The other beneficiaries of the Trust are the University of Sydney, Scots College, and the community of Culburra.

 The University of Sydney, established the Henry Halloran Trust, aimed at promoting scholarship, innovation and research in town planning, urban development and land management.
-Several collections of Halloran's papers, including maps and survey notes detailing land and property subdivision throughout New South Wales, are held at the State Library of New South Wales.

-Part of his legacy are significant portions of undeveloped marginal land, now owned by his heirs or the Halloran Trust, that are proposed for development from time to time.
+Part of Halloran's legacy are significant portions of undeveloped marginal land, now owned by his heirs or the Halloran Trust, that are proposed for development from time to time.

 Another legacy is a subdivision at North Arm Cove, planned by Walter Burley Griffin in 1918, which Halloran sold after subdivision.
 Much of it is now a "paper subdivision", being currently zoned non-urban, with a prohibition on the erection of permanent dwellings.
 The 2020s saw an effort by a community of land owners to realise the original Griffin plan as a sustainable development, through the North Arm Cove Initiative.